AssemblyScript/website/src/runtime.md

 * ```ts
   function __new(size: usize, id: u32): usize
   ```
   Allocates a new garbage collected instance of the object represented by the specified class id, of at least the specified size.
-Returns the pointer to the object, typically pointing at the object's data respectively its first field.
+Returns the pointer to the object (pointing at its data, not its internal header).

 * ```ts
   function __pin(ptr: usize): usize